Aliases for MAGI2 Gene

 GeneCards Summary for MAGI2 Gene

 MAGI2 (Membrane Associated Guanylate Kinase, WW And PDZ Domain Containing 2) is a Protein Coding gene.
-Diseases associated with MAGI2 include Ohtahara Syndrome.
-Among its related pathways are Tight junction and Nephrin interactions.
-GO annotations related to this gene include signal transducer activity and SMAD binding.
+Diseases associated with MAGI2 include Nephrotic Syndrome, Type 15 and Genetic Steroid-Resistant Nephrotic Syndrome.
+Among its related pathways are Cell junction organization and Pathways Affected in Adenoid Cystic Carcinoma.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and SMAD binding.
 An important paralog of this gene is MAGI3.

 Seems to act as scaffold molecule at synaptic junctions by assembling neurotransmitter receptors and cell adhesion proteins.
 May play a role in regulating activin-mediated signaling in neuronal cells.
 Enhances the ability of PTEN to suppress AKT1 activation.
 Plays a role in nerve growth factor (NGF)-induced recruitment of RAPGEF2 to late endosomes and neurite outgrowth.